yiisoft/yii2/docs/guide/tutorial-docker.md

 ## Advanced topics

-### Framework tests
+### Yii framework tests

-You can run the dockerized framework tests as described [here](https://github.com/yiisoft/yii2/blob/master/tests/README.md#dockerized-testing).
+You can run the dockerized framework tests for Yii itself as described [here](https://github.com/yiisoft/yii2/blob/master/tests/README.md#dockerized-testing).

 ### Database administration tools

-When running MySQL as (`mysql`), you can add for example a PHPmyAdmin container to your stack.
+When running MySQL as (`mysql`), you can add phpMyAdmin container to your stack like the following:

 ```
     phpmyadmin: